NSLS2/redis-json-dict/README.md

 ```

 All user modifications, including mutation of nested lists or dicts, are
-synchronized to the Redis server.
+immediately synchronized to the Redis server.

 ## Design Requirements